-Overall, fund experience was more favorable than assumed during the year ending June 30, 2013, producing an experience gain of approximately \$1.4 million.
-This was primarily due to lower than assumed pay increases and mortality gains associated with deaths of existing members.
-These gains were partially offset by lower than assumed investment returns on the funding value of assets.
+Overall, fund experience was more favorable than assumed during the year ending June 30, 2014, producing an experience gain of approximately \$7.9 million.
+This was primarily due to greater than assumed investment returns and, to a lesser degree, lower than assumed pay increases.

-As of June 30, 2013, the funded ratio of the Retirement System is 68.1% based on the funding value of assets.
+As of June 30, 2014, the funded ratio of the Retirement System is 73.5% based on the funding value of assets.

-The market rate of return was 18.27% this year, which was significantly higher than the assumed rate of 8.0%.
+The market rate of return was 19.48% this year, which was significantly higher than the assumed rate of 8.0%.
 The valuation employs a smoothing mechanism which recognizes investment gains and losses over a 5-year period.
 Essentially, 20% of this year's gain is recognized in this year's funding value of assets.
 The recognized portion of gains and losses from the prior 4 years was then combined with the recognized portion of the gain from this year (see page A-3).
-The rate of return on the contribution rates are expected to trend downward over the next 4 years due to recognition of investment gains.
+The rate of return on the System's funding value of assets was 15.42%.
+In the absence of offsetting unfavorable experience, contribution rates are expected to trend downward over the next 4 years due to recognition of investment gains.